College Football Playoff rankings predictions: Final Top 25 | NCAA.com

-The final College Football Playoff rankings will be announced this Sunday, Dec.
-2. Below, we predict how the final Top 25 CFP rankings will look on selection day.
+The final College Football Playoff rankings of the season will be announced Sunday, Dec.
+2. Below, you can see how we project how the Top 25 CFP rankings will look on selection day.

-If Ohio State beats Northwestern and Oklahoma defeats Texas, there will be debate over what could be the final playoff spot.
-But Georgia could upset No. 1 Alabama and amplify the Playoff debate.
+The biggest result of Saturday came when No. 1 Alabama beat No. 4 Georgia in a thriller, rallying from down 14 to win.
+That could lead to an intense debate between one-loss Oklahoma, one-loss Ohio State and two-loss Georgia for the final spot.

+RELATED: The case for Georgia, Oklahoma and Ohio State to earn the fourth spot

 College Football Playoff rankings predictions: Final Top 25

-NOTE: This will be updated throughout the weekend as games go final.
 Here is how we project the rankings will look on Sunday in the final rankings of the season, along with bowl projections.
-Teams in bold play this weekend.
+Teams in bold played this weekend.

-- Alabama: 13-0 with projected win against Georgia.
-The Tide will be No. 1 if they beat Georgia.
-Even if 'Bama loses, it's possible it could still get a CFP spot.

-- Clemson: 13-0 with projected win against Pitt.
-Pitt upset Clemson two seasons ago, but the Tigers will roll.
+- Alabama (13-0): 'Bama is CFP bound again as Jalen Hurts came in for the injured Tua Tagovailoa and led the comeback.

+- Clemson (13-0): It was an easy win for the Tigers against overmatched Pitt, 42-10.
+Clemson is going back to the CFP.

 - Notre Dame (12-0): The Irish can relax knowing they have a Playoff spot clinched.